brennalaurentan/tp/docs/UserGuide.md

 2. Download the latest `BandBook-v1.4.jar` from [here](https://github.com/AY2324S2-CS2103T-T15-3/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for your BandBook.
+3. Copy the file to the folder you want to use as the _home folder_ for BandBook.

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar BandBook-v1.4.jar` command to run the application.<br>
    <br> A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    <br> ![Ui](images/Ui.png) <br> <br>

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br><br>

    Some example commands you can try:

    * `list` : Lists all contacts.